by Gabe Hanson / Weber Thompson Architects

 Seattle Department of Finance and Administrative Services

-Payment can also be made in person at the Seattle Municipal Tower located at 700 5th Avenue, Suite 4250 (42nd floor), Seattle, WA.
+Payment can also be made in person at the Seattle Municipal Tower located at 700 5th Avenue, Suite 4250 (42nd floor) or Seattle Municipal Tower 4th Floor lobby, Payment & Information Desk, Seattle, WA.

 A building owner may also be fined for submitting an inaccurate performance report or for failing to disclose energy performance upon request.
 In addition, a tenant that fails to provide information necessary for a building owner to benchmark may be subject to the fine.